How is Zeffy free?

 • Whether or not the person must be present at the drawing.

-Although it’s not written, we do recommend that printed tickets have a detachable coupon or stub, and that both the ticket and its coupon or stub are marked with a unique and matching number.
+Although it’s not written, we recommend that printed tickets have a detachable coupon or stub and that both the ticket and its coupon or stub be marked with a unique and matching number.

 You can purchase pre-made tickets or get inspired by our sample ticket:

-If you need some help, check out our complete guide on how to make raffle tickets.
+If you need help, check out our complete guide on making raffle tickets.

 The work doesn’t stop once the winners have been drawn.
 We know, we know, if only it were that simple.
-But, governments do love their paperwork and the state of Illinois is no different.
+However, governments love their paperwork, and Illinois is no different.

-The state of Illinois requires your nonprofit to:
+The state of Illinois requires your nonprofit to do the following if you plan to conduct raffles:

-• Keep records of its gross receipts, expenses and net proceeds for every raffle it hosts.
+• Keep records of gross receipts, reasonable operating expenses incurred, reasonable sums expended, and net proceeds for every raffle it hosts.

-• All deductions from gross receipts need to be documented with receipts or other records indicating the amount, a description of the item or service or other reason for the deduction, and the recipient.
+• All deductions from gross receipts must be documented with receipts or other records indicating the amount, a description of the item or service or other reason for the deduction, and the recipient.

-• The distribution of net proceeds shall be itemized with the payee, purpose, amount and date of payment.
+• The distribution of net proceeds itemized according to the payee, purpose, amount, and payment date.

-• After each raffle has been completed, your nonprofit needs to report and file its gross receipts, expenses and net proceeds from the raffle, and the distribution of net proceeds to your membership or governing board and your county or municipality.
+• After each raffle has been completed, your nonprofit must report and file its gross receipts, expenses, and net proceeds from the raffle, as well as the distribution of net proceeds to your membership or local government.

 A little more about all the paperwork:

-• Nonprofits need to keep gross receipts from the operation of raffles separate from your nonprofits other revenue sources.
+• Nonprofits must keep gross receipts from the raffle operation separate from their nonprofit's other revenue sources.

 • Funds earned from raffles must be kept in a separate bank account.